-Many migrants stuck at US-Mexico border
+Migrant caravan stuck at US-Mexico border

-Dozens of migrants in 'caravan' stuck at US-Mexico border
+Dozens of migrants in caravan stuck at US-Mexico border

-Hundreds of migrants travelling together in a "caravan" have been prevented from entering the US.
+Dozens of migrants travelling in a caravan to seek asylum in the US have been stopped at the border.

 US border officials told some 150 people, many travelling with children, that the Mexico-US border crossing near San Diego was already full.

-It was not immediately known whether the migrants from Honduras, Guatemala and El Salvador would be allowed in later or turned back.
+It was not immediately known whether the migrants from Central America would be allowed in later or turned back but the group appears to be staying put.

 President Donald Trump says the caravan is a threat to the safety of the US.

-An organiser told the BBC that no one in the group had been processed by the US Customs and Border Patrol (CBP) at the San Ysidro crossing.
+One of the group's organisers, Alex Mensing, told the BBC that no-one in the group had been processed by the US Customs and Border Patrol (CBP) at the San Ysidro crossing.

-Alex Mensing said about 50 people were still queuing to get into the port of entry while around 100 more were waiting on the Mexican side of the frontier.
+Some of the members were allowed to cross a long bridge that led to US processing buildings but had to stop outside.

 In a statement, CBP Commissioner Kevin McAleenan said that "we have reached capacity at the San Ysidro port of entry".